 What is an authentic Southern BBQ Sauce recipe?
 The answer will depend on who you ask.
 There are few topics in American food that can generate as much passion as this question.
 A few years ago a high-end, local restauranteur opened a high-end barbecue joint.
 I tried it out and was somewhat surprised when the waiter offered me a choice of three different barbecue sauces.
 I could not help but think it was the equivalent of opening a church and saying the choice of religion is optional.
 Not surprisingly, the restaurant did not last.
-BBQ in the South is a specific thing depending on locale.
+BBQ in the South is a specific thing depending on the locale.
 Not a general thing.

 There are some strong stylistic differences in BBQ in the South based on region.
 Following the practice of Zous Chef, we will look at a number of available recipes and determine the pattern and the noise.
 The noise often being the major taste differences.
 In fact, as one tries to define their own preferences, it is likely the minor taste differences (the noise) will be what you are calibrating.

 Specifically, we will be looking at red sauces and sticking with the core basics of the regional sauce.
 This analysis does not include marinades that are a whole other topic.
 This article discusses some of the differences.